 What is buying power?

 You might be asking why would the value of that dollar change?
 That’s due to inflation.
-Inflation is the ever decreasing power of currency due to rising prices of goods.
+Inflation is the ever-decreasing power of currency due to the rising prices of goods.
 For example, back in 1900 1$ could buy you a whole box of candy, today, that 1$ would only get you 1 stick of candy due to inflation.
 Why inflation occurs is an entire subject itself.

 How to calculate buying power?

-Calculating buying power if reference to previous years is also very difficult.
-Usually entire agencies are dedicated to determining this through measuring inflation.
+Calculating buying power if the reference to previous years is also very difficult.
+Usually, entire agencies are dedicated to determining this through measuring inflation.

-The reason calculating buying power is so difficult is because, if you take the example about the candy from before, I’m missing a few key factors.
-For one, back in 1900 it was extremely more difficult to make one bar of chocolate then it is today where one machine can make 1000s of bars a day.
+The reason calculating buying power is so difficult is that, if you take the example about the candy from before, I’m missing a few key factors.
+For one, back in 1900, it was extremely more difficult to make one bar of chocolate than it is today where one machine can make 1000s of bars a day.

 That improvement in efficiency needs to be taken into account when calculating inflation.
-That improvement in efficiency also goes all the way down the chain to improvements in gathering of just raw materials.
-So in short, inflation the driving factor of buying power, is extremely difficult to measure accurately.
+That improvement in efficiency also goes all the way down the chain to improvements in the gathering of just raw materials.
+So in short, inflation the driving factor of buying power is extremely difficult to measure accurately.